prokoudine/ardour-tutorial/content/appendices/glossary/index.en.md

 **CAF**
 : CAF (Core Audio Format) is a file format for storing audio, developed by Apple.
-It is compatible with Mac OS X 10.4 and higher.
+It is compatible with macOS 10.4 and higher.
 The Core Audio Format is designed to overcome limitations of older digital audio formats, including AIFF and WAV.
 Just like the QuickTime .mov file format, a .caf file format can contain many different audio formats,